Truman Annex

 Truman Annex is both a neighborhood and military installation in Key West, Florida, United States.
 It is the part of the island that is west of Whitehead Street, with the exception of Bahama Village.
-It is where the winter White House for President Harry S. Truman is located from its days as part of the former Naval Station Key West.
+The winter White House for President Harry S. Truman was located there, from its days as part of the former Naval Station Key West.
 The Harry S. Truman Little White House in Key West, Florida was the winter White House for President Truman for 175 days during 11 visits.

 Formerly the Truman Annex Naval Station, this award-winning, mixed use redevelopment sits on 45 acres in the heart of the Key West historic district.
 Between 1973 and 1977 the distressed surplus US Navy property was released to be managed by the Government Services Administration.
 The City of Key West created the Key West Urban Redevelopment Agency which was for 12 years unsuccessful in developing a master plan for the site.

-In 1986 Pritam Singh purchased the 43-acre property from the GSA for a bid of $17 million and began the redevelopment initiative considered to be one of the most successful highly regulated and permitted real estate projects in Florida history.
+In 1986, Pritam Singh purchased the 43-acre property from the GSA for $17 million and began the redevelopment initiative considered to be one of the most successful highly-regulated and permitted real estate projects in Florida history.
 The Singh Company became one of the first private entities in the State of Florida to receive a formal development agreement under the State's Development of Regional Impact legislation.

 This complex redevelopment project of over 800,000 square feet was completed in 1996 with 425 classic conch style, single family homes, high end condominiums, a hotel, affordable housing, parks, marina, retail, commercial and museums.
 The community includes several designated National Register properties and most significantly the Little White House, the former vacation home of President Harry Truman which is now a historic house museum.

 The Truman Annex is one of the most lauded and awarded projects in US development history.
 Awards won include the 1994 Florida Design Arts Award from the Florida Arts Council among others.